Bridging the Gap: Public Art Project

 The Westmoreland Museum of American Art and the City of Greensburg have partnered on Bridging the Gap, a public art project to revitalize the North Main Street bridge that connects The Westmoreland to downtown Greensburg.
 Working with Pittsburgh’s Office of Public Art, an Artist Selection Panel, which was comprised of local residents, Museum staff, representatives of the City and PennDOT, considered dozens of artists for the commission.
 In the end, Janet Zweig was selected to design and create the public art project.
 Zweig has been working in the public art realm for over 23 years.
 She has designed public art installations for the City of Milwaukee, St. Louis, Kansas City and New York.
 Locally, she has successfully collaborated with LaQuatra Bonci Associates Landscape Architecture to build a memorial in the lawn of Pittsburgh’s Mellon Park.

 Ms. Zweig’s installation utilizes both the east and west sides of the North Main Street bridge.
-When complete, a three-dimensional text will extend the length of both sides of the bridge, producing an experience of serialized poetry that will slowly unfold over time.
+Three-dimensional text extends the length of both sides of the bridge, producing an experience of serialized poetry that slowly unfolds over time.
 The Museum will commission writers from the western Pennsylvania area to produce poems or prose of a specific length for display on the bridge.
 As residents and visitors drive or walk across the bridge, they can read an installment of the text, making it an especially appealing site for repeat visits and inspiring curiosity of what will come next.
 The full text with author credits will be available on this webpage at the end of each year.

 About Greensburg, Pennsylvania